rahul-gharat/dronahq-docs/docs/datasource-concepts/aws-import.md

 # AWS Import

 You can connect your Amazon RDS to DronaHQ by using the `AWS Import` feature which supports creation of data sources with major DB Engines like MySQL, PostgreSQL, Microsoft SQL Sever and MariaDB.
-This feature automaticaly fetches the connections details like hostname, database name, port number, and username from Amazon RDS, thus removing the need to manually fill them while setting up a new data source.
+This feature automatically fetches the connections details like hostname, database name, port number, and username from Amazon RDS, thus removing the need to manually fill them while setting up a new data source.

 ## Prerequisite

-In order to use the `AWS Import` feature, you need to have IAM Credentials and ensure that RDS is steup and you have access to it.
+In order to use the `AWS Import` feature, you need to have IAM Credentials and ensure that RDS is setup and you have access to it.
 Refer the articles below on setting up IAM user and RDS.

 - [How to create/manage AWS creds on AWS console](https://docs.aws.amazon.com/keyspaces/latest/devguide/access.credentials.html)
 - [How to give RDS permission to existing IAM credentials user](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/security_iam_id-based-policy-examples.html)